Dseg123/shortcuts-from-demos-thesis/README.md

 - **Shortcut rollouts** at eval time plan through the graph (Dijkstra on CMD distance), then either roll out the edge policies live or (default) retry each edge stochastically up to `max_retries` times before giving up.

+Disclaimer: AI-assisted tools (Claude and ChatGPT) were used during this work for coding assistance, debugging, and generating diagrams.
+All experimental design, analysis, interpretation, and writing are our own.